fasttime/JScrewIt/Features.md

 <a name="NO_SAFARI_ARRAY_ITERATOR"></a>
 ### `NO_SAFARI_ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) evaluates to "\[object Array Iterator\]".
-Available in Firefox, Chrome, Opera, and in Node.js 0.12 and later versions.
+Available in Firefox, Chrome, Opera, and in Safari 9 and Node.js 0.12 and later versions.
 <a name="NO_SAFARI_LF"></a>
 ### `NO_SAFARI_LF`
-A string representation of dynamically generated functions typical for most browsers with the notable exception of Safari.
+A string representation of dynamically generated functions typical for most browsers with the notable exception of Safari versions prior to 9.
 More specifically, in this representation, the character at index 22 is a line feed \("\\n"\).
 <a name="SAFARI70"></a>
 ### `SAFARI70`
 Features available in Safari 7.0.
 <a name="SAFARI71"></a>
 ### `SAFARI71`
+Features available in Safari 7.1 to 8.0.8.
+<a name="SAFARI90"></a>
+### `SAFARI90`
-Features available in Safari 7.1 or later.
+Features available in Safari 9.0 or later.
 <a name="SAFARI_ARRAY_ITERATOR"></a>
 ### `SAFARI_ARRAY_ITERATOR`
 The property that the string representation of Array.prototype.entries\(\) evaluates to "\[object ArrayIterator\]".
-Available in Safari 7.1 and later versions.
+Available in Safari versions from 7.1 up to 8.0.8.
 <a name="SELF"></a>
 ### `SELF`
 _An alias for [`ANY_WINDOW`](#ANY_WINDOW)._
 <a name="SELF_OBJ"></a>
 ### `SELF_OBJ`
 Existence of the global object property self whose string representation starts with "\[object ".
 This feature is not available in Node.js.
-It is also not available inside web workers in Safari 8.0.
+It is also not available inside web workers in Safari 8 and 9.
 <a name="UNDEFINED"></a>
 ### `UNDEFINED`
 The property that Object.prototype.toString.call\(\) evaluates to "\[object Undefined\]".